There's a fine line between normal wear and tear and an actual tear of your rotator cuff.

 “The longer you have symptoms, the harder it often is to treat.
 And the injury has progressed,” he says, “Treating a rotator cuff problem when it’s at the early stages of bursitis or tendonitis is best.
 People respond pretty well with non-surgical, conservative measures like injections and physical therapy.”

-So as soon as you feel a twinge of shoulder pain or weakness, schedule a shoulder evaluation to start a much shorter road to recovery.
+So as soon as you feel a twinge of shoulder pain or weakness, schedule a shoulder evaluation or visit the Bone & Joint Center to start a much shorter road to recovery.